About Johnny Chan

 Chan was one of the most well-known players during those days and is still considered to be one of the most well-rounded poker players in the game; his tournament wins are not only in Texas Hold'em events, but also in Omaha and Draw poker.

-According to his Web site, Chan's ultimate goal is to open up a casino of his own to manage.
-Chan has already proven he has the drive to do anything he puts his mind to, so perhaps people will one day be heading to Vegas to the Big Orange Hotel and Casino to watch some of the world's biggest poker players in the Johnny Chan Poker Invitational.
+His ultimate goal, he's said, is to open up a casino of his own to manage.
+Chan has already proven he has the drive to do anything he puts his mind to, so perhaps people will one day be heading to Vegas (or Macau or Manila) to the Big Orange Hotel and Casino to watch some of the world's biggest poker players in the Johnny Chan Poker Invitational.

 |353||$32,871.00||WSOP 2012 - Event 61 - $10,000 Main Event|

 |12||$24,043.00||WSOP 2011 - Event 16 - $10,000 2-7 Lowball Championship|

 |156||$57,102.00||WSOP 2010 - Event 57 - $10,000 Main Event Championship|